School of Photographic Arts and Sciences

 The imaging systems minor offers students an introduction to the business and technology of photographic imaging services.
 Courses cover digital imaging capture systems, professional practices, output technologies, color management, and imaging workflows.
 The minor provides the foundation students need to pursue opportunities in photo technology management, color workflows, technical support, digital imaging technology, and sales for photography and imaging manufacturers.

 With professional-level resources and access to industry-standard equipment, our photography facilities are regarded as some of the best in the country.
 And they were recently bolstered by a multi-million-dollar renovation.
 The state-of-the-art facilities include more than two dozen studios for professional-level shoots, 20 darkrooms for black-and-white or color film processing and printing, two well-stocked equipment cages for students to check out industry-standard gear and a world-class printing lab.
-Learn more about our facilities below, and view the Cage catalogue to see the range of equipment that is right at students' fingertips!
+Our facilities offer a range of equipment that is right at students' fingertips!

 Resources